hoosierEE/Homework/Vectors/MatrixMult/README.markdown

 #### The Assignment
 Write a matrix multiplication algorithm in C++, benchmark it.
-Try to make it faster by paying attention to memory access patterns.
+Try to make it faster...

 #### The Twist
 Do the same thing in a different language and compare the results by: